PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 - "Un-nodding" should be selected if the movement begins with an extension of the wrist, or if it is the only movement involved, for example `GIVE_UP <>`_ **links**

 **Pivoting**
-- "To radial" should be selected if the movement begins with a pivot in the direction of the ulnar surface of the hand, or if it is the only direction involved.
+- "To radial" should be selected if the movement begins with a pivot in the direction of the radial surface of the hand, or if it is the only direction involved.
-- "To ulnar" should be selected if the movement begins with a pivot in the direction of the radial surface of the hand, as in `COOKIE <>`_ **links**, or if it is the only direction involved.
+- "To ulnar" should be selected if the movement begins with a pivot in the direction of the ulnar surface of the hand, as in `COOKIE <>`_ **links**, or if it is the only direction involved.    **[KCH: also add links to the glossary terms / videos for these directions.]**

 **Twisting**
 - "Pronation" should be selected if the movement begins with pronation, or if it is the only direction involved, such as the subordinate hand of `DIE <>`_ **links**.
 Selecting this will autofill
-- "Supination" should be selected if the movement begins with supination, or if it is the only direction involved, such as `CLAUSE <>`_ and the dominant hand of `DIE <>`_ **links**
+- "Supination" should be selected if the movement begins with supination, or if it is the only direction involved, such as `CLAUSE <>`_ and the dominant hand of `DIE <>`_ **links** **[KCH: also add links to the glossary terms / videos for these directions.]**

 **Closing/Opening**
 - "Closing" should be selected if the movement begins with flexion of all joints of the selected finger(s), such as `MILK_2 <>`_ **link**, or if this is the only direction involved.
-- "Opening" should be selected if the movement begins with extension of all joints of the selected finger(s), or if this is the only direction involved, such as `BOWTIE <>`_ **link**.
+- "Opening" should be selected if the movement begins with extension of all joints of the selected finger(s), or if this is the only direction involved, such as `BOWTIE <>`_ **link**.  **[KCH: also add links to the glossary terms / videos for these directions.]**

 **Pinching/Un-pinching**
 - "Pinching" should be selected if the movement begins with adduction of the thumb base joint, such as `TURTLE <>`_ **links**, or if it is the only direction involved.
-- "Un-pinching" should be selected if the movement begins with abduction of the thumb base joint, or if it is the only direction involved, such as `DELETE <>`_ **links**.
+- "Un-pinching" should be selected if the movement begins with abduction of the thumb base joint, or if it is the only direction involved, such as `DELETE <>`_ **links**.  **[KCH: also add links to the glossary terms / videos for these directions.]**

 **Flattening/Straightening**
 - "Flattening" should be selected if the movement begins with flexion of the base joints of the selected fingers, such as `HORSE <>`_, or if it is the only direction involved.
-- "Straightening" should be selected if the movement begins with extension of the base joints of the selected fingers, or if it is the only direction involved.
+- "Straightening" should be selected if the movement begins with extension of the base joints of the selected fingers, or if it is the only direction involved. **[KCH: also add links to the glossary terms / videos for these directions.]**

 .. todo::